Learning Dense Hand Contact Estimation from Imbalanced Data: Appendix

 \subsection{More examples of class imbalance issue}

 Figure~\ref{fig:supp_class_imbalance} presents the class imbalance issue across datasets~\cite{kwon2021h2o, hampali2022keypoint, tzionas2016capturing, cao2021reconstructing, hasson2019learning, hassan2019resolving, huang2022capturing, yin2023hi4d} omitted from the main paper due to space constraints.
-In general, all datasets exhibit a severe class imbalance, with the majority of samples corresponding to non-contact regions.
-Notably, some datasets such as H2O and HIC display highly skewed ratios of 10.57:1 and 58.41:1, respectively, between non-contact and contact samples.
-It is important to note that contact and non-contact counts are computed at the vertex level rather than per hand instance.
-While addressing class imbalance may appear straightforward, the sampling process must not only balance class proportions but also preserve the diversity of contact configurations present in the dataset.
-To tackle this challenge, we introduce Balanced Contact Sampling (BCS), which constructs multiple sampling groups that fairly represent both contact and non-contact.
+In general, all datasets exhibit a severe class imbalance, with the majority of vertices corresponding to non-contact.
+Notably, some datasets such as H2O and HIC display highly skewed ratios of 10.57:1 and 58.41:1, respectively, between non-contact and contact vertices.
+It is important to note that contact and non-contact counts are computed at the vertex-level rather than per-hand instance.
+Since the ground-truth contact labels are provided per-hand, rather than per-vertex for each image, sampling must be performed at the hand-level.
+This makes it challenging to tackle class imbalance issue in per-hand manner as the class imbalance issue is present in per-vertex.
+Hence, it is essential to design a principled, hand-level proxy that reflects the underlying per-vertex imbalance.
+To tackle this challenge, we introduce balanced contact sampling (BCS), which constructs multiple sampling groups in hand-level but still fairly represent both contact and non-contact in per-vertex level.
 Please refer to the main paper for further details on the BCS.